-Here at Digital Media Team, we all know the importance of creating engaging, fun content on social media platforms to build a brand.
+Here at Digital Media Team, we all know the importance of maintaining organic social performance to help build a brand.
 But how do social media platforms exactly affect your wider website performance?

 Whether you want to track demographics, on-site behaviour or what products your audience purchase, Google Analytics is packed filled with data for social media managers to use, plus it’s free, making it even better.